User Guide

 Base Text

 Any item that is to be translated is referred to by Translator as 'base text'.
 Base text always appears in the base language of development.
 For example, a team coding in English would treat English as the base language, and their base text items would always be in English.
-It is important to understand that this base text comes in two distinct forms:
+It's important to understand that this base text comes in two distinct forms: The coder key style exists simply because it's sometimes desirable to refer to a translatable item indirectly.

 Natural-language base text and coder-key base text differ slightly in their behavior.
 To illustrate this difference, let's take an example of an app that is developed in English and presented to the user in two languages, English and French.
 In this case, English is the base language.
 When the user's language preference is English, any natural language base text such as 'Add/Edit' can be presented to the end user as is, without further processing.
 However, if a coder key such as 'add.edit.button' is used instead, then such text is always going to need further processing, even when the user's preferred language is English.
 One might think of coder keys as being in a kind of special language known only to the programmer.
 Thus, coder keys always need translation, even into the base language of the application.